dinwa-ms/Consumerism/README.md

 # Consumerism

+This project is for the Vandy Hack Night (11/03/2017).
+Won the 3rd prize.

 Written in Processing.
 Try to eat up all the other circles (including your partner's)

 For 1 PLAYER MODE, you can use either mouse of "W, A, S, D" to control.